Factorization for non-symmetric operators and exponential H-theorem: Introduction

+The motivation for the abstract part of this paper, i.e. enlarging the functional space where spectral properties are known to hold for a linear operator, comes from nonlinear PDE analysis.

+The first motivation is when the linearized stability theory of a nonlinear PDE is \emph{not} compatible with the nonlinear theory.
+More precisely the natural function space where the linearized equation is well-posed and stable, with nice symmetric or skew-symmetric properties for instance, is ``too small'' for the nonlinear PDE in the sense that no well-posedness theorem is known even locally in time (or even conjectured to be false) in such a small space.
+This is the case for the classical Boltzmann equation and therefore it is a key obstacle in obtaining perturbative result in natural physical spaces and connecting the nonlinear results to the perturbative theory.

+This is related to the famous $H$-theorem of Boltzmann.
+The natural question of understanding mathematically the $H$-theorem was emphasized by Truesdell and Muncaster \cite[pp 560-561]{MR554086} thirty years ago: ``{\it Much effort has been spent toward proof that place-dependent solutions exist for all time. [\dots] The main problem is really to discover and specify the circumstances that give rise to solutions which persist forever.
+Only after having done that can we expect to construct proofs that such solutions exist, are unique, and are regular.}''

-The main outcome of this paper is thus a proof of the exponential convergence to equilibrium for the full Boltzmann equation in the torus.
-This question goes back to the famous $H$-theorem of Boltzmann, and a functional inequality version of it (linear control of the relative entropy in terms of the entropy production functional) was conjectured by Cercignani~\cite{Ce82} in the spatially homogeneous case (see also \cite{Ce88}).
-This conjecture has motivated important works from the early 1990's on: see \cite{CC94,CC92,TV99,BC99,Vi03a} (in the spatially homogeneous case).
-While it has been shown to be false in general \cite{BC99}, it has given a formidable impulse to the works on the Boltzmann equation in the last two decades.
-It has been shown to be almost true in many cases in the spatially homogeneous cases in \cite{Vi03a} (in the sense that polynomial inequalities relating the relative entropy and the entropy production hold for a power as close to $1$ as wanted), and was an important inspiration for the work \cite{Desvillettes-Villani-EB} in the inhomogeneous case.
-However, due to the fact Cercignani's conjecture is false even in the homogeneous case \cite{BC99}, these important progresses in the far from equilibrium regime were unable to prove the natural conjecture about the {\em exponential decay of the relative entropy} in order to prove $H$-theorem with the correct time scale.
+The precise issue of the rate of convergence in the $H$-theorem was then put forward by Cercignani \cite{Ce82} (see also \cite{Ce88}) when he conjectured a linear relationship between the entropy production functional and the relative entropy functional, in the spatially homogeneous case.
+While this conjecture has been shown to be false in general \cite{BC99}, it gave a formidable impulse to the works on the Boltzmann equation in the last two decades \cite{CC94,CC92,TV99,BC99,Vi03a}.
+It has been shown to be almost true in \cite{Vi03a}, in the sense that polynomial inequalities relating the relative entropy and the entropy production hold for powers close to $1$, and it was an important inspiration for the work \cite{Desvillettes-Villani-EB} in the spatially inhomogeneous case.

+However, due to the fact that Cercignani's conjecture is false for physical models \cite{BC99}, these important progresses in the far from equilibrium regime were unable to answer the natural conjecture about the correct timescale in the $H$-theorem, and to prove the {\em exponential decay in time of the relative entropy}.
+Proving this exponential rate of relaxation was thus pointed out as a key open problem in the lecture notes \cite[Subsection~1.8, page 62]{Reza-Villani}.
 This has motivated the work \cite{Mcmp} which answers this question, but only in the spatially homogeneous case.